-For continuous parameters, such as visual acuity, central retinal thickness as measured by optical coherence tomography, and macular sensitivity as measured by microperimetry, descriptive statistics will include the number of observations, mean, standard deviation, median, minimum and maximum.
+For continuous parameters, such as visual acuity, central retinal thickness as measured by OCT, and macular sensitivity as measured by microperimetry, descriptive statistics will include number of observations, mean, standard deviation, median, minimum and maximum.
 For categorical parameters, such as changes in fluid leakage as demonstrated by fluorescein angiography, frequency and percentage of participants will be summarized.